francoismassart/eslint-plugin-tailwindcss/README.md

 $ npm i -D eslint
 ```

-Next, install the latest version of `eslint-plugin-tailwindcss` if you are using TailwindCSS v3
+Next, install the latest version of `eslint-plugin-tailwindcss` if you are using Tailwind CSS v3

 ```
 $ npm i -D eslint-plugin-tailwindcss
 ```

-> ### Still using TailwindCSS v2?
+> ### Still using Tailwind CSS v2?
 >
-> 👉 Install the latest version compatible with TailwindCSS v2 via `npm i -D eslint-plugin-tailwindcss@tw2`
+> 👉 Install the latest version compatible with Tailwind CSS v2 via `npm i -D eslint-plugin-tailwindcss@tw2`
 >
 > Please note that new rules might not be available in the `tw2` distribution